NNP/MM: Accelerating molecular dynamics simulations with machine learning potentials and molecular mechanic: Introduction

 A critical limitation for the wider adoption of NNP/MM is the simulation speed.
 Despite NNP being much faster than QM, it is still slower than MM.
-For example, \citeauthor{lahey2020simulating}\cite{lahey2020simulating} and \citeauthor{vant2020flexible}\cite{vant2020flexible} have reported the simulations speed of \SI{3.4}{ns/day} and \SI{0.5}{ns/day}, respectively, on NVIDIA TITAN Xp GPU.
+For example, \citeauthor{lahey2020simulating}\cite{lahey2020simulating} and \citeauthor{vant2020flexible}\cite{vant2020flexible} have reported the simulations speed of \SI{3.4}{ns/day} and \SI{0.5}{ns/day}, respectively, on an NVIDIA TITAN Xp GPU.
 Also, the longest reported simulation is just \SI{20}{ns}\cite{vant2020flexible}.

-In this work, we demonstrate the integration of NNP in molecular dynamics simulations by implementing NNP/MM in ACEMD\cite{harvey2009acemd} using OpenMM\cite{eastman2010openmm} and PyTorch\cite{paszke2019pytorch}.
-The implementation is validated by performing MD simulations of four protein-ligand complexes.
-We have made the set up of NNP/MM as simple as possible to facilitate adaption.
+In this work, we present an optimized implementation of NNP/MM in ACEMD\cite{harvey2009acemd} based on OpenMM\cite{eastman2010openmm} and PyTorch\cite{paszke2019pytorch}.
+First, the method and relevant optimization strategies are introduced.
+Second, the capability of software is demonstrated by performing metadynamics (MTD)\cite{barducci2011metadynamics} simulations of a fragment of erlotinib and molecular dynamics (MD) simulations of four protein-ligand complexes.
+Finally, the installation and setup of simulations are shown.